ralucaminea/SemanticQuestion10K/README.md

 ![image](https://raw.githubusercontent.com/ralucaminea/SemanticQuestion10K/main/SwitchFilingContext_Test3Submissions.png)

 This is a sample project that shows the basics of how to ask questions to a document using the Semantic Kernel project (https://github.com/microsoft/semantic-kernel).
-For this sample I have used Microsoft's 10K statement for 2022.
+For this sample I have used public information: Microsoft's 10K statement for 2022, SVB Financial Group 10K statement for 2022 and HSBC Holdings PLC Annual Report.
+Details and URLs in docs/index.json

 Embeddings are used to create a semantic database.
 When you ask a question, the database is searched for similar sentences.
 A prompt is crafted from these sentences and sent to an OpenAI GPT-3 model in (Azure) OpenAI Service to create an answer.